Cafes and culture

 Places like Alexandra Palace, Wood Green and Highgate have real family appeal, with good schools, leafy parks and Victorian and Edwardian housing.
 Highgate, in particular, offers spectacular views over the surrounding countryside, with a hilltop setting on the fringes of Hampstead Heath.

-Find out more – read reviews from the HomeViews community by clicking on the North London developments below.
-Do you live in a residential development in North London?
-Click here to leave your review.
+Find out more – read reviews from the residents who live in North London by looking down below.
+Or, if you live in a residential development in North London, click here to leave your review.